 It’s not just about fattening up our gecko, but it is also about ensuring they are healthy at the same time.

-You can do many things as the pet owner to help fatten up your leopard gecko and keep them healthy.
+As a pet owner, you can do many things to help fatten up your leopard gecko and keep them healthy.

-Varying the diet of your leopard gecko is an easy way to start fattening up your leopard gecko.
+Varying your leopard gecko’s diet is an easy way to start fattening up your leopard gecko.

-Doing so in a healthy way means you aren’t just feeding them insects with high-fat content.
+Doing so healthy means, you aren’t just feeding them insects with high-fat content.

-You are looking to build their strength and get the fat up and maintain it.
+You are looking to build their strength, get the fat up, and maintain it.

-Make sure you are sticking with a variety of staple insects and peppering it with some of the fatty insects.
+Make sure you are sticking with a variety of staple insects and peppering it with some fatty insects.

-Diversity will give your gecko the chance to get a variety of the nutrients they need to be healthy.
+Diversity will give your gecko the chance to get various nutrients they need to be healthy.